tip-org/tools-paper/paper.md

   components, so that an author who has---say---an idea for a new induction principle can implement just that, leaving the first-order reasoning and lemma discovery to TIP.
-  This is analogous to how someone writing an experimental first-order prover might use an existing clausifier instead of writing their own.
+  This is analogous to first-order logic where a tool author might use, for example, an off-the-shelf clausifier instead of writing their own.
   In Section \ref{rudimentophocles-main}
-  we show that it is possible to stitch the TIP tools together to make a simple inductive prover as a shell script!
+  we demonstrate the versatility of the TIP tools by stitching them together to make a simple inductive prover as a shell script!

 We are continually adding more tools and input and output formats to TIP.
 We are working to make TIP a universal format for induction problems,